AhmadMoussa/Video-to-Music/README.md

   * ~~Assign cells to midi notes~~
   * ~~Quantize these notes~~
   * Return a midi stream
-  * Figure out which midi library to use
+  * ~~Figure out which midi library to use~~ for now I am using MidiUtil which is doing just fine, but I don't know if I actually require it since I'm don't really need to create midi files to disk and back, I need realtime transmission
   * fix bugs
   * Optimize the pixel loops in the cellClass
   * need it to be able to detect a range of colors not just one specific color
   * figure out how the output music is being modeled and what role the video/color elements play in this generation
+  * send midi signals to ableton live from python in realtime [This is a start on how to do so](https://wiki.python.org/moin/PythonInMusic#MIDI_Mania)